Austerby

 Austerby is a suburb and street in Bourne, Lincolnshire.
-While it was formerly a separate village, over the years it was absorbed into Bourne as the town grew.
+While formerly considered a separate village, gradually it was absorbed into Bourne as the town grew.
 Today, Bourne Austerby is a local government ward, with a total population of 8,038 in the 2021 census.

 Name

-Austerby derives from the Old Norse 'austarrr', which means easterly, and the Old Danish 'by', which means village or farmstead.
-Austerby was mentioned in the Domesday Book, and it was later recorded in the Pipe Rolls of 1167 as 'Astrebi', in the Lincolnshire Assize Rolls of 1206 as Oustreby, and in the Calendar of Charter Rolls of 1327 as 'Oustirby'.
+In has been suggested that Austerby derives from the Old Norse 'austarr', which means easterly, and the Old Danish 'by', which means village or farmstead.
+Alternatively the former part of the name might derive from Austr.
+Austerby was mentioned in the Domesday Book, and was later recorded in the Pipe Rolls of 1167 as 'Astrebi', in the Lincolnshire Assize Rolls of 1206 as Oustreby, and in the Calendar of Charter Rolls of 1327 as 'Oustirby'.

+Arfth Wenth, a location described as being reached by the Bourne Fen, may have been located near Austerby.

 History

+Mediaeval

+It was suggested by local historian J. J. Davies that during the Danelaw, the Vikings sacrificed to Austr at Austerby.
+In its early history, Austerby was likely little more than a farmstead situated to the south-east of Bourne, and probably had a fen-based economy.
+It had become, by the 12th century, part of the broader Bourne community.
+In 1486 it was noted in a Feet of Fines.

+Two large pits containing pottery and kiln waste, dating to the 15th to 17th century, were uncovered at 33 Austerby in 2006.